Prince-Lee-PathAI/Prince-Lee-PathAI.github.io/_pages/about.md

 - Multi-modal Learning

 # 🎓 Education
-- *2025.01 - 2026.06*, <a href="https://www.columbia.edu/"> Columbia University, Fu Foundation School of Engineering and Applied Science , Applied Mathematics Master
+- *2025.01 - 2026.06*, <a href="https://www.columbia.edu/"> Columbia University, Fu Foundation School of Engineering and Applied Science , M.S. in Applied Mathematics, New York, USA
-- *2024.09 - 2025.01*, <a href="https://www.nyu.edu/"> New York University, Tandon School of Engineering, Computer Engineering Master
+- *2024.09 - 2025.01*, <a href="https://www.nyu.edu/"> New York University, Tandon School of Engineering,  M.S. in Computer Engineering, New York, USA
-- *2020.09 - 2024.06*, <a href="https://www.cqu.edu.cn/"> Chongqing University College of Mathematics and Statistics, Information and Computing Science，Chongqing, B.S.
+- *2020.09 - 2024.06*, <a href="https://www.cqu.edu.cn/"> Chongqing University College of Mathematics and Statistics, , B.S. in Information and Computing Science，Chongqing, China

 # 📝 Publications